On Basing One-way Permutations on NP-hard Problems under Quantum Reductions: Preliminaries

 We assume basic familiarity with quantum information formalism.
 In this paper, \emph{quantum register} represents a collection of qubits that we view as a single unit.
 We typically use capital letters to denote a register and the Hilbert space associated with it.
 A quantum channel $\Phi$ describes any physically admissible transformation of quantum states, which is mathematically a completely positive, trace-preserving linear map.

-We recall the definitions of \emph{quantum interactive proofs} (QIP) and \emph{one-way permutations}.
+We recall the definitions of \emph{quantum interactive proofs} (QIP) and \emph{one-way permutations} (\owp).

-\begin{definition}[\class{QIP($m$)}] A promise problem $A = (A_{yes},A_{no})$ is in the complexity class {\em \class{QIP($m$)}} if there exists a polynomial-time quantum verifier which exchanges quantum messages with a prover and has the properties: \begin{itemize} \item (Completeness) For $x\in A_{yes}$, there exists a prover who can convince the verifier to accept $x$ with probability at least $2/3$ by exchanging at most $m$ messages. \item (Soundness) For $x\in A_{no}$, no prover can convince the verifier with probability greater than $1/3$ by exchanging at most $m$ messages. \end{itemize} The length of the messages exchanged between the verifier and the prover are $O(\poly(|x|))$. \end{definition}
+\begin{definition}[\class{QIP($m$)}] A promise problem $A = (A_{yes},A_{no})$ is in the complexity class \class{QIP($m$)} if there exists a polynomial-time quantum verifier which exchanges at most $m$ quantum messages of length $O(\poly(|x|))$ with a prover and has the properties: \begin{itemize} \item (Completeness) For $x\in A_{yes}$, there exists a prover who can convince the verifier to accept $x$ with probability at least $2/3$. \item (Soundness) For $x\in A_{no}$, no prover can convince the verifier with probability greater than $1/3$. \end{itemize} \end{definition}

-Without loss of generality, the behaviors of the prover and the verifier can always be described as unitaries.
-It has been shown that \class{QIP($m$)}=\class{QIP($3$)}=\class{PSPACE} for $m>3$~\cite{KW00,JJUW11}.
+Without loss of generality, the prover and the verifier can be described as unitaries.
+It has been shown that \class{QIP($m$)}=\class{QIP($3$)}=\class{PSPACE} for $m\ge 3$~\cite{KW00,JJUW11}.
+It is known that completeness and soundness can be reduced to negligibly small~\cite{JUW09}.
 In this work, we focus on the class \class{QIP($2$)}.
-It is known that completeness and soundness can be reduced to negligibly small~\cite{JUW09}.

-\begin{definition}[One-way permutation] $f: \{0,1\}^*\rightarrow \{0,1\}^*$ is a {\em one-way permutation} if \begin{itemize} \item for every $n$, $f$ is a polynomial-time computable permutation over $\{0,1\}^n$ by either quantum or classical algorithms, and \item for every quantum polynomial-time algorithm $A$, $\Pr_{x\gets \{0,1\}^n}(A(f(x)) = x) = \negl(\secpar)$. \end{itemize} \end{definition}
+\begin{definition}[One-way permutation] $f: \{0,1\}^*\rightarrow \{0,1\}^*$ is a one-way permutation if \begin{itemize} \item for every $n$, $f$ is a polynomial-time computable permutation over $\{0,1\}^n$ by either quantum or classical algorithms, and \item for every quantum polynomial-time algorithm $A$, $\Pr_{x\gets \{0,1\}^n}(A(f(x)) = x) = \negl(\secpar)$. \end{itemize} \end{definition}